ufs-community/uwtools/docs/sections/user_guide/cli/tools/ecflow.rst

      uw ecflow server --config-file server.yaml --port 54321

-* To start a server using a custom SSL certificate directory:
+bi* To start a server using a custom SSL certificate directory:

   .. code-block:: text